zsulsw/MSASect2/README.md

 Liu, Si-Wei, and Ziemian, Ronald D. "MSASect2 - Matrix Structural Analysis Software for Arbitrary Cross-sections."
 2023.
 Web. <http://www.msasect.com>.```
 ```

-## ✔️ Disclaimer

-**Considerable care** has been taken to ensure the accuracy of this software.
-However, the user assumes full responsibility for its use, and the developers or distributors will not be liable for any damage caused by the use or misuse of this software.

-The user should have a thorough understanding of the software's modeling, analysis, and design algorithms, and should compensate for any aspects that are not addressed.
-We recommend that a qualified and experienced engineer be appointed to check the input and verify the results produced by the software.
-The engineer should take professional responsibility for the information that is used.

 ## ✏  Contributing

 📌 **Your contributions** are greatly appreciated!
 If you have any questions or suggestions that could further enhance the software, please don't hesitate to open a [**github issue**](https://github.com/zsulsw/MSASect2/issues).
 Your input will help make the software even better.

 ## 📜  References